 Movement behaviours

 The inclusion of movement or settlement sensory abilities reduced the self-recruitment of a model (Figure 9).
-While the data indicates including both of them increases self-recruitment, this is likely due to a low number of data points.
+While the data indicates including both of them increases self-recruitment, this is likely due to a low number of data points (n=?).
 There were slight increases for including either movement or settlement sensory behaviour in the models, but including both movement and settlement greatly increased the settlement success seen the model (Figure 9).
-Local retention was not reported much for studies including movement behaviours, therefore not many conclusions can be drawn from the data.
+Local retention was not commonly reported for studies including movement behaviours, therefore not many conclusions can be drawn from the data.
 Dispersal distance did not change with movement added, the dispersal distance had increased variability when settlement sensory was included in the model.
 The ability to sense a settlement site favours particles that have travelled far from the natal site.
 Potentially sensory zones can overcome coarse near-shore hydrodynamic modelling issues, increasing settlement of larvae.
 Although when movement and sensory ability was included, this variation was greatly reduced.
-Unfortunately there was not enough data on models with orientation to get a good understanding how it affects the four metrics, but the strong assumption is that it would also increase settlement success, as shown in individual studies (Staaterman et al. 2012).
+Unfortunately, there was not enough data on models with orientation to get a good understanding how it affects the four metrics, but the strong assumption is that it would also increase settlement success, as shown in individual studies (Staaterman et al. 2012).

 In this section I am still analysing how to statistically analyse the data, as per the email I sent on (15/3)